octacious/little-blogger/README.markdown

 2. Generate your website using Ruby with the `rake` gem: `rake`.
 3. The generated HTML will be saved under a folder named 'gen', which will be created if it doesn't already exist.

-Go ahead and host the website under a HTML server of your liking!
+Go ahead and host the website under a HTML server of your liking, or use Barking Iguana's web-server one-liner!

+`# cd /path/to/project/root`
+`# ruby -rwebrick -e'WEBrick::HTTPServer.new(:Port => 3000, :DocumentRoot => Dir.pwd).start'`